 Ms. Taylor grew up in Denver and attended Notre Dame Catholic School, Saint Mary’s Academy, and Regis University.
 Before becoming Fatima’s Principal, she taught third grade for thirteen years.
 In addition to her Bachelor’s Degree from Regis, she also holds a Master of Arts Degree from the University of Colorado in Curriculum and Instruction.
-Ms. Taylor is currently a student in the Denver Catholic Biblical School.
-Ms. Taylor enjoys reading, traveling, and cooking with her Italian mother.
+Ms. Taylor is a graduate of the Denver Catholic Biblical School and is currently enrolled in the Catechetical School.
+Ms. Taylor enjoys reading, traveling, and cooking Italian food.

 Mrs. Waring, better known as “Nurse Nancy”, holds both a Bachelor’s and Master’s degree in Nursing.
 She enjoys working with the students, especially during the 9Health Fair that she organizes for Fatima every year.
 She and her husband, Bruce, have two sons.
 Mrs. Waring loves spending time with her family, camping, hiking, and biking.